Import your Subaru into Canada, import a car into Canada. Subaru Canada.

 on this page.....

-Admissible cars :: Updates :: U.S. Warranty Information and how it works :: Import Instructions & FAQ
+Model Admissibility, Notes, Updates :: U.S. Warranty Information how it works :: Import Instructions & FAQ

 Do I need the Title for the car at the border? :: How to get the Recall Clearance Letter